sirateek/ku-polls/README.md

 # ku-polls
-The online polls web application
+The online polls web application that have flexibility on open and close the poll's question.
+Also, User can view the polls result anytime in form of pie chart.

 ## 📦 Installation
 ```bash